Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 5. You find these data in your Coinsnap backend
 6. Add these strings in fields 2 and 3, respectively
 7. Go to „Payments“ tab in the WooCommerce settings to activate Bitcoin payment (1)
 8. Customize the checkout process according to your needs
 9. Bitcoin payment activated
-10. Coinsnap plugin connected
+10. Coinsnap plugin connected to Coinsnap payment gateway
+11. Coinsnap plugin connected to BTCPay server
-11. Download Coinsnap for WooCommerce on github
+12. Download Coinsnap for WooCommerce on github
-12. QR code on the Bitcoin payment page
+13. QR code on the Bitcoin payment page
-13. Invoice is paid
+14. Invoice is paid

 == Changelog ==
 = 1.0.0 :: 2023-08-03 =